-- Satisfactorily complete all academic courses outlined in their program of study. - Earn a cumulative GPA of 2.5 or better. - For students who live within 60 miles of Graceville and all students in Florida-Pass the General Knowledge Test (GKT) for entrance into the program, pass the Professional Education Test (PET), and pass Subject Area Exam (SAE) in their subject area of the Florida Teacher Certification Examinations (FTCE) before enrolling in EDU 4090F.
-Prior to state certification, students are strongly encouraged to take the Subject Area Exams of Reading and ESOL.
+- 1. Satisfactorily complete all academic courses outlined in their program of study. - 2.
+Earn a cumulative GPA of 2.5 or better. - 3.
+For students who live within 60 miles of Graceville and all students in Florida-Pass the General Knowledge Test (GKT) for entrance into the program, pass the Professional Education Test (PET), and pass Subject Area Exam (SAE) in their subject area of the Florida Teacher Certification Examinations (FTCE) before enrolling in EDU 4090F.
 In order to be certified in the state of Florida at graduation, all three sections of the FTCE (GKT, PET, and particular Subject Area Examinations, or SAE) must be taken and passed, as well as EDU 4090.
 Education Internship and RED 4005.
+Reading

-Reading Practicum must be
+Practicum must be completed and passed in a Florida classroom.

-- completed and passed in a Florida classroom.
-BCF Teacher Candidates will not graduate currently with a Professional Certificate in Teaching; however, a proposal is before the Review Committee of the State of Florida Teacher Certification Division for this purpose. - For students who live more than 60 miles from Graceville and outside of Florida-All Teacher Candidates must take and pass the General Knowledge Test (GKT) of the Florida Teacher Certification Exam (FTCE) in order to enter the Teacher Education Division.
+4. For students who live more than 60 miles from Graceville and outside of Florida-All Teacher Candidates must take and pass the General Knowledge Test (GKT) of the Florida Teacher Certification Exam (FTCE) in order to enter the Teacher Education Division.
 However, Teacher Candidates whose residence is more than 60 miles from Graceville and outside of Florida may choose to take and pass their state required standardized test(s) for teachers, if they do not want to be certified in the state of Florida.
 All Teacher Candidates must take the standardized tests of either Florida or their state of residence in order to graduate.
 Passage of state required standardized tests in states other than Florida does not guarantee that a Teacher Candidate will be certified in that particular state.

-ELEMENTARY EDUCATION (Bachelor of Arts)
+ELEMENTARY EDUCATION (BACHELOR OF ARTS)